boyter/boyter.org/content/posts/sloc-cloc-code.md

 A nice optimisation.
 The method checkComplexity is down in terms of cumulative call time.

-Another change I added was that if there is a match in checkComplexity, checkForMatchMultiOpen or checkForMatchMultiClose was to return the number of bytes that the method had looked ahead.
-This allows us to jump ahead by that many bytes as we have already inspected them and consequently save a few checks.
+Another change I added was that if there is a match in checkComplexity, checkForMatchMultiOpen or checkForMatchMultiClose it would return the number of bytes that the method had looked ahead.
+This allows us to jump ahead by that many bytes as we have already inspected them.
 This did however cause a new problem.

 Turns out that allocations can be expensive when run in a tight loop.
 Look at the last line in the below where I return 0 with a new empty byte allocation used to indicate how long the match, and to know what to look for on the next loop.